majeedraza1/filterable-portfolio/readme.txt

 == Changelog ==

+= version 1.2.2 - 2017-06-22 =
+* Updated - Removed jQuery dependency for isotope and rewrite with vanilla JS.

+= version 1.2.1 - 2017-03-27 =
+* Added 	- New Filterable Portfolio Widget to add portfolio at widget.
+Especially helpful for page builder that use widget like "Page Builder by SiteOrigin" or "Elementor Page Builder".
+* Added 	- Added archive, taxonomy, and single portfolio template for [Shapla](https://wordpress.org/themes/shapla/) Theme.

+= version 1.2.0 - 2017-03-21 =
+* Added 	- Added option to choose filter script from Shuffle or Isotope

+= version 1.1.2 - 2017-03-20 =
+* Fixed 	- Fixed “headers already sent” notice on plugin activation
+* Added 	- Added portfolio_skill taxonomy
+* Added 	- Added options to change meta label on portfolio single page

+= version 1.1.1 - 2017-03-13 =
+* Updated 	- To make portfolio_cat taxonomy hierarchical like categories
+* Added 	- Added 'custom-fields' support on portfolio post type
+* Added 	- Added option to customize shortcode from theme using 'filterable_portfolio.php' file
+* Added 	- Added option to set order, orderby and posts per page

 = version 1.1.0 =
 * Updated 	- Upgraded shuffle javaScript to version 4.0.2
 * Removed 	- prettyPhoto, fontawesome and modernizr